|

 Source: Ralph Nelson, http://webvision.med.utah.edu

-This non-visual system for detecting light intensity also seems
+This non-visual system for detecting light

-by which the pupil of
+reflex (the process by which the pupil of

 each eye dilates when the light is too dim and contracts when it